chef/automate/components/docs-chef-io/content/automate/ha_backup_restore_object_storage.md

 1. Create .toml file by `vi automate.toml`

-2. Refer to the content for the `automate.toml` file below:
+2. Refer to the content for the `automate.toml` file below for S3:

     ```sh
     [global.v1]